Jobs Report Shows People Leaving Work Force

 JIM ZARROLI: The Labor Department said 103,000 jobs were added to U.S. payrolls in December, and there were nearly 70,000 more jobs than first thought during the preceding two months.
 The numbers fell short of the kind of blowout that some economists had predicted.
 Diane Swonk is chief economist at Mesirow Financial.

-Ms. DIANE SWONK (Chief Economist, Mesirow Financial): We did generate more jobs.
+DIANE SWONK: We did generate more jobs.
 The trend is in the right direction.
 But, you know, let's face it, even 170,000 net would be considered anemic for any other recovery, except this one.

 ZARROLI: The report did show a big and somewhat perplexing decline in the unemployment rate.
 Swonk says the drop is due at least in part to the number of discouraged workers who stopped looking for jobs and are no longer counted as unemployed by the government.